 Combine a walking tour of Renaissance-era Florence with a skip-the-line tour of the Accademia Gallery (Galleria dell’ Accademia)!
 With a local guide, stroll ...
 Read more

 Florence Super Saver: Skip-the-Line Renaissance Walking Tour and Accademia Gallery plus Chianti Wine Tasting

 Follow a morning of Renaissance art, sights and history with an afternoon in Chianti, spent sipping on fine wine and discovering Tuscan villages!
 After ...
 Read more

 Duration: 7 hours (approx.)

-Get a revealing look at the hidden history of Florence as you stroll down its alleyways on a 2.5-hour guided walking tour.
-Follow your knowledgeable guide on ...
+Get a revealing look at the hidden history of Florence as you stroll down its alleyways on a two hours and fifteen minutes guided walking tour.
+Follow your ...
 Read more